Skip to main content

 Show Answer

-This page titled 2.19: The Consonant Sounds Voiced and Unvoiced <th> is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.19: The Consonant Sounds Voiced and Unvoiced <th> is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?